--

 Sl.
 No. Geogs inside BC 4 Dzongkhag

 1 Langthel Trongsa

 2 Trong Zhemgang

 3 Nangkhor Zhemgang

 4 Shingkhar Zhemgang

 The major source of livelihood for the communities residing inside and along the buffer (5 km outside the boundary) of the corridor is from agriculture and livestock rearing.
-Livestock rearing is more than a source of income to household as it provides food for nutrition and manure for agriculture.
+Livestock rearing is more than a source of income to households as it provides food for nutrition and manure for agriculture.
 Agricultural farms and meadows form about 10 sq. km of the total area.
-Occasionally, additional income was also generated from sale of non-wood forest products and daily wage labour.

-There are three types of agriculture which can be categorised in the BC region: wetland (chhuzhing), dry land (kamzhing) and Tseri (swidden agriculture).
+Occasionally, additional income is also generated from sale of non-wood forest products and daily wage labor.
+There are three types of agriculture which can be categorized in the BC region: wetland (chhuzhing), dry land (kamzhing) and Tseri (swidden agriculture).
 The wetland is the most productive of these and requires a good deal of water.
 As a result, it is not very widespread and can only be found in those parts that have good irrigation facilities.

-Kamshing or dryland cultivation is the most common as can be seen in land holding graph under Figure 3.
-It is practised by nearly every household in the Chiwog.
-Tseri cultivation is also commonly seen in patches though the government has discouraged such practices due to impact of environment damage.
+Kamzhing or dry land cultivation is the most common as can be seen in the land holding graph under Figure 3.
+It is practiced by nearly every household in the Chiwog.
+Tseri cultivation is also commonly seen in patches though the government has discouraged such practices due to the impact of environmental damage.

 In addition to such cultivation of grains, all farming households also maintain kitchen gardens, where they grow a variety of vegetables.
-Although some of the vegetables are sold in the nearby towns of the villages, cultivation of grains are mainly subsistence-oriented, aiming only to meet the needs of the household.
-Mandarin, banana, guava constitute the most important cash crop in the region but they are mostly grown in small scale.
+Although some of the vegetables are sold in the nearby towns of the villages, cultivation of grains is mainly subsistence-oriented, aiming only to meet the needs of the household.
+Mandarin, banana, guava constitute the most important cash crop in the region but they are mostly grown on a small scale.
 Cardamom plantation is the common cash crop followed by hazelnut plantation to supplement the income of the farmers.